Kim’s Beautiful Transition to Gray Hair

 I feel like I’m in a new category: before, I was a tired passing-for-youngish person just barely clinging to it, and now I’m a fresh-looking older person!

 Really makes you think how we’ve been fed the line that as women we can’t age.
 Why can my male peers get older and I can’t?

 When you start unraveling the bull we’ve been sold for so long you see how ridiculous it is!

 My friends and coworkers have been amazingly positive and supportive.
 Men of all ages really seem to like it!

 The only guff I’ve gotten so far is from older women who still dye.
 And my dad, he hates it!

-I’ve seen photos of me where I look pretty washed out, so I still feel I need to tweak makeup and what colors to wear, etc.
+I’ve seen photos of me where I look pretty washed out, so I still feel I need to tweak makeup and what colors to wear with gray hair, etc.

 It’s fun having a new palette to play with!